 considered international itineraries.

 Travel Agencies and Rollovers:

 For both Domestic and International itineraries, Travel Agents to indicate “rollover” in the ticket endorsement box.
 Travel Agents may issue a non-refundable MCO for the residual amount (applicable fees apply for the exchange and may be deducted from the residual).
-The MCO must be made payable to AA for transportation only and show "non-refundable, valid AA only" in the endorsement box.
+The MCO must be made payable to American Airlines for transportation only and show "non-refundable, valid American Airlines only" in the endorsement box.